The format of a mini-pupillage at Serjeants’ Inn

 An unsuccessful applicant for mini-pupillage should not be deterred from making an application for pupillage.
 The fact that a candidate has not been offered a mini-pupillage does not in any way prejudice his or her chances of being offered a pupillage.

 If you have any concerns or queries, please contact Julia Farrell.
-If she is unable to assist, your query will be directed either to our Head of Mini-Pupillage, Edward Pleeth, or, if appropriate, our EDO, Michael Horne QC.
+If she is unable to assist, your query will be directed either to our Heads of Mini-Pupillage, Jamie Mathieson and Anthony Searle or, if appropriate, our EDO, Michael Horne QC.